 A married Savannah man has gone viral after posting his romantic gesture to the woman of his dreams, which stole the hearts of thousands across the internet.

-Christopher Smith, a local mobile phone repairman and owner of Savannah iDoctor, gave his wife a new wedding ring the week of Thanksgiving.
+Christopher Smith, a local mobile phone repairman and owner of Savannah iDoctor, gave his wife a new wedding ring in November 2020.

 Previously, his wife, Candace, accepted his proposal when he could only afford a $20 ring from Macy’s.
 Now, 13 years and five children later, she finally has the wedding ring of her dreams.